 Our Managing Director's Daughters celebrating Christmas with Christ Hope Orphanage.

-Since its inception, more than 35 years ago, Leopard Tours has been aware of the need of sharing benefits realized from our tour operations with the Tanzania community.
+Since its inception, in 1985, Leopard Tours has been aware of the need of sharing benefits realized from our tour operations with the Tanzania community.
 Being a Tanzanian company, “born and raised in Tanzania”, we have the obligation to contribute to the well being of the Tanzania community which we are part of.

 Over the years we have tried to quietly support the local community in our own small way, with no intention whatsoever for publicity.
 Our support was, and still is, directed towards healthcare, education, drinking water and the environment.